oubani/cheat-sheet/React-testing-library/README.md

 # React Testing Library Sheat-sheet

 ## importance of testing

 1. Catch Bugs
 2. Increases the confidence of the application.
 3. Speeds up QA time
 4. Can serve as documentations

 ## Types of Testing

 1. Unit Tests
    Testing Single unit (Component)

 2. Integration Tests
    Testing interaction between components

 3. End to End (E2E) Test
    semulate the userflow

 ## Test blocks

-1. render the component we xant to test
+1. render the component we want to test

 2. find elements we want to interact with

 3. iteract with those elements

 4. Assert that the results are as expected

 ## Query methods

 1. getBy : Fails if not match or in more then one match, passes in one match, No await.
 2. findBy : Fails if not match or in more then one match, passes in one match, support await.
-2. queryBy : returns null if not match, passes in one match return array, Fails in more then one match, no await.
+3. queryBy : returns null if not match, passes in one match return array, Fails in more then one match, no await.
-1. getAllBy : Fails if not match, passes and return array in one or more then one match, No await.
+4. getAllBy : Fails if not match, passes and return array in one or more then one match, No await.
-2. findAllBy : Fails if not match, return Array in or more then one match, support await.
+5. findAllBy : Fails if not match, return Array in or more then one match, support await.
-2. queryAllBy : Passes and  returns array in all situations, no await
+6. queryAllBy : Passes and returns array in all situations, no await

 ## Priority

 ### Accessible by Everyone

 1. getByRole
 2. getByLabelText
 3. getByPlaceHolderText
-3. getByText
+4. getByText

 ### Semantic Queries

 1. getByAllText
 2. getByTitle